All About Counseling Psychologists

 - Analyze data, such as interview notes, test results, or reference manuals, to identify symptoms or to diagnose the nature of clients’ problems.

-When polled, Counseling Psychologists say the following skills are most frequently used in their jobs:
+Counseling Psychologists state the following job skills are important in their day-to-day work.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.